 Is the dividend paid at the same time every year?While an annual member payout is not guaranteed, it is our corporate objective to reward members annually in January.

 How can I ensure that I get a dividend again?Dividends aren't actually guaranteed each year and will be determined by the overall financial performance of the credit union at the end of each year.
 However, we would like to continue offering our members a dividend each year.
-In order for Coastal to continue to issue a special dividend, a member must maintain two or more loan types or two or more deposit types, to help increase your chances of receiving a dividend in the future.
+Continue choosing Coastal for your financial needs, to help increase your chances of receiving a dividend in the future.